PyMVPA/PyMVPA/doc/source/devguide.rst

 --------------------

 There are few possible base-classes for new measures (former sensitivity analyzers).
-First, :class:`~mvpa.measures.base.Measure` can directly be sub-classed.
-It is a base class for any measure to be computed on a :class:`~mvpa.datasets.base.Dataset`.
+First, :class:`~mvpa2.measures.base.Measure` can directly be sub-classed.
+It is a base class for any measure to be computed on a :class:`~mvpa2.datasets.base.Dataset`.
 This is the more generic approach.
-In the most of the cases, measures are to be reported per each feature, thus :class:`~mvpa.measures.base.FeaturewiseMeasure` should serve as a base class in those cases.
-Furthermore, for measures that make use of some classifier and extract the sensitivities from it, :class:`~mvpa.measures.base.Sensitivity` (derived from :class:`~mvpa.measures.base.FeaturewiseMeasure`) is a more appropriate base-class, as it provides some additional useful functionality for this use case (e.g. training a classifier if needed).
+In the most of the cases, measures are to be reported per each feature, thus :class:`~mvpa2.measures.base.FeaturewiseMeasure` should serve as a base class in those cases.
+Furthermore, for measures that make use of some classifier and extract the sensitivities from it, :class:`~mvpa2.measures.base.Sensitivity` (derived from :class:`~mvpa2.measures.base.FeaturewiseMeasure`) is a more appropriate base-class, as it provides some additional useful functionality for this use case (e.g. training a classifier if needed).

 ..
 TODO: deprecate transformers etc

-All measures (actually all objects based on :class:`~mvpa.measures.base.Measure`) support a `transformer` keyword argument to their constructor.
+All measures (actually all objects based on :class:`~mvpa2.measures.base.Measure`) support a `transformer` keyword argument to their constructor.
 The functor passed as its value is called with the to be returned results and its outcome is returned as the final results.
 By default no transformation is performed.

-If a :class:`~mvpa.measures.base.Measure` computes a characteristic, were both large positive and large negative values indicate high relevance, it should nevertheless *not* return absolute sensitivities, but set a default transformer instead that takes the absolute (e.g. plain `np.absolute` or a convinience wrapper Absolute_).
+If a :class:`~mvpa2.measures.base.Measure` computes a characteristic, were both large positive and large negative values indicate high relevance, it should nevertheless *not* return absolute sensitivities, but set a default transformer instead that takes the absolute (e.g. plain `np.absolute` or a convinience wrapper Absolute_).

-To add a new measure implementation it is sufficient to create a new sub-class of :class:`~mvpa.measures.base.Measure` (or :class:`~mvpa.measures.base.FeaturewiseMeasure`, or :class:`~mvpa.measures.base.Sensitivity`) and add an implementation of the `_call(dataset)` method.
-It will be called with an instance of :class:`~mvpa.datasets.base.Dataset`. :class:`~mvpa.measures.base.FeaturewiseMeasure` (e.g. :class:`~mvpa.measures.base.Sensitivity` as well) has to return a vector of featurewise sensitivity scores.
+To add a new measure implementation it is sufficient to create a new sub-class of :class:`~mvpa2.measures.base.Measure` (or :class:`~mvpa2.measures.base.FeaturewiseMeasure`, or :class:`~mvpa2.measures.base.Sensitivity`) and add an implementation of the `_call(dataset)` method.
+It will be called with an instance of :class:`~mvpa2.datasets.base.Dataset`. :class:`~mvpa2.measures.base.FeaturewiseMeasure` (e.g. :class:`~mvpa2.measures.base.Sensitivity` as well) has to return a vector of featurewise sensitivity scores.

 .. autoconditional: measures.base Measure